Double soft graviton factors from the gravitational Wilson line: Subleading double soft graviton factor from Low's theorem

 In a similar way, using \ref{k.alph} it follows that we have

 with

 We now approach \ref{k.mk} in the following way.
-All terms involving a double sum over particle labels ($i$ and $j$) were collected to define the $N_{n}^{\mu \nu \rho \sigma}$ constraint conditions, while all terms with a single sum over the external particles were collected to go with the undetermined function $L_{n}^{\mu \nu \rho \sigma}$.
+All terms involving a double sum over particle labels ($i$ and $j$) are collected to define the $N_{n}^{\mu \nu \rho \sigma}$ constraint conditions, while all terms with a single sum over the external particles are collected to go with the undetermined function $L_{n}^{\mu \nu \rho \sigma}$.
 We will further split $L_{n}^{\mu \nu \rho \sigma}$ into two distinct contributions:

 where $L_{n}^{\mu \nu \rho \sigma}$ will be related to the contributions from \ref{l.mk} and \ref{k.alph2} that involve derivatives on $T_n$, while $\tilde{L}_{n}^{\mu \nu \rho \sigma}$ will be related to the $\Upsilon_i^{\mu \nu \rho \sigma}$ term that only involves no derivative on $T_n$.
 Thus on using \ref{l.mk} and \ref{k.alph2} in \ref{k.mk}, we can then identify the following three constraint relations